myzo-dev/myzo-dev/README.md

-# Hi there 👋, I'm Michal a Frontend Developer from Slovakia
+# Hi there 👋, I'm Michal

 Welcome to my GitHub!
 I'm a web developer from Slovakia focused on creating beautiful, responsive, and user-friendly web applications.